DanWoodrich/INSTINCT/README.md

 Welcome to the Open-alpha version of INSTINCT!

 INSTINCT is a system for pipeline development for workflows related to detection of signals in acoustic data.
-INSTINCT pipelines consist of modular components, and can be extended beyond detection to include annotation workflows.
+INSTINCT pipelines consist of modular components, and can be extended beyond detection to include annotation and analysis workflows.

 ## Usage ##